Ukraine must investigate Joe Biden's son, says ex-Ukrainian PM

 Azarov did not specify to which Ukrainian laws he was referring.

-Hunter Biden’s role in the company, Burisma Holdings Limited, is in focus after the White House published a memo showing U.S. President Donald Trump asked his Ukrainian counterpart, Volodymyr Zelenskiy, in a July phone call to get prosecutors to look into his activities.
+Hunter Biden’s role in the company, Burisma Holdings Limited, is in focus after the White House released a memo showing U.S. President Donald Trump asked his Ukrainian counterpart, Volodymyr Zelenskiy, in a July phone call to get prosecutors to look into his activities.
 Zelenskiy agreed.

 “It’s a fact (his directorship and fees) and not made up.
 It should be investigated so that the ‘i’s can be dotted and the ‘t’s crossed,” Azarov told Reuters.